-Light, bubbly, sweet and tart — that's the description we'd use to describe the best kind of brunch cocktails.
-Get that fix with this strawberry and lemon-y spritzer, that's light enough for guests to drink with their pancakes.
+Light, bubbly, sweet, and tart—that's the description we'd use for the best kind of brunch cocktails.
+Get that fix with this strawberry and lemon-y spritzer that's light enough for guests to drink with their pancakes.
 Get the recipe here.

 Bourbon Milk Punch

-If you've never tried milk punch before, you don't know what your missing out on!
-Give your guests a taste of this creamy, bourbon-based concoction and we promise they'll be coming back for seconds, and thirds, and fourths...
-You get the idea.
+If you've never tried milk punch before, you don't know what you're missing out on!
+Give your guests a taste of this creamy, bourbon-based concoction and we promise they'll be coming back for seconds, and thirds, and fourths...you get the idea.
 Get the recipe here.